theo-keyzer/Core-gen/python/app/tst/inlet/other_input_files.md

-The Json, Yaml and Xml are addons that operate the same way that the rest does.
+Json files can be loaded at runtime that operate the same way that the rest does.
-May need some more work here.
+Other file types are not done here.